Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 "...Here we go. *’Specific navigation orders from the Exploration Program headquarters and operations team, or from the Moses Byron Group board of directors or duly authorized executives, shall take precedence over the primary mission excepting that said orders cannot be followed for reasons of crew safety.’* Sorry guys: If Moses wants your asses on Mars, you go to Mars."

-"But… come on, Kevin," Allison changed tack, going with bargaining instead.
+"But... come on, Kevin," Allison changed tack, going with bargaining instead.
 "You’ve got that other crew he was talking about finding a ship for, can’t *they* do it?
 We don’t wanna be famous!"

 Kevin raised his eyebrows at her, then looked Xiù in the eye.
 "None of you, huh?"